threefoldtech/web3gw/manual/src/server/sftpgo.md

 - Allowing editing of office documents through the web client via OnlyOffice document server integration
 - Adding syntax highlighting in the code editor for Golang, Vlang, Yaml and Markdown.
 - Implementing a HTTP client to the SFTPGO API using Vlang
+- Extending the hooks system functionality by adding the pre-lsdir sync Fs action.
+This action allows you to execute an http service or an external command before listing the directory content.
+If the external command completes with a zero exit status or the HTTP notification response code is 200, SFTPGo will allow the operation, otherwise the client will get a permission denied error.

 You can start the server by using either one of the following two methods described below: